zendesk/maxwell/docs/docs/monitoring.md

 | `/healthcheck` | run Maxwell's healthchecks.
 Considered unhealthy if &gt;0 messages have failed in the last 15 minutes. |
 | `/ping`        | a simple ping test, responds with `pong`                                       |

+## Custom Health Check
+Similar to the custom producer, developers can provide their own implementation of a health check.

+In order to register your custom health check, you must implement the `MaxwellHealthCheckFactory` interface, which is responsible for creating your custom `MaxwellHealthCheck`.
+Next, set the `custom_health.factory` configuration property to your `MaxwellHealthCheckFactory`'s fully qualified class name.
+Then add the custom `MaxwellHealthCheckFactory` JAR and all its dependencies to the $MAXWELL_HOME/lib directory.

+Custom health check factory and health check examples can be found here: [https://github.com/zendesk/maxwell/tree/master/src/example/com/zendesk/maxwell/example/maxwellhealthcheckfactory](https://github.com/zendesk/maxwell/tree/master/src/example/com/zendesk/maxwell/example/maxwellhealthcheckfactory)

 # JMX Configuration
 ***